pensjonatus/flash-fiction/blog/the-blackout.md

 ---
-title: 'The Blackout'
+title: The Blackout
 date: '2012-06-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We were walking down the street after dinner and a movie.
 She was talking about